Childhood Liver Cancer Treatment (PDQ®): Treatment - Patient Information [NCI] - General Information About Childhood Liver Cancer

-- Having hepatitis B or hepatitis C. The risk is greatest when the virus is passed from mother to child at birth.
+- Having the hepatitis B virus that was passed from mother to child at birth.

 Possible signs of childhood liver cancer include a lump or pain in the abdomen.

-Symptoms are more common after the tumor becomes large.
+Symptoms are more common after the tumor gets big.
 Other conditions can cause the same symptoms.
-A doctor should be consulted if any of the following problems occur:
+Check with your child's doctor if your child has any of the following problems:

 - A painless lump in the abdomen.

 - Weight loss for no known reason.

 - Nausea and vomiting.